My Research Journey Part 2 - Lessons of The Curse of Goodhart’s Law and the Duality

 1. Review: The Curse of Goodhart’s Law and the Duality

 In my view, robustness is not merely a sub-discipline; it is the “litmus test” for a theorey or paradigm.
 If they cannot account for the inherent brittleness of the resulting models, it is a sign that our fundamental understanding is still incomplete.
-Under this perspective, the field of adversarial examples has been a crucial stress test for current learning theories.
-However, I believe that much of the research in this area has been misaligned due to a manifestation of Goodhart’s Law: “When a measure becomes a target, it ceases to be a good measure.”
+However, I believe that much of the research in this area has been misaligned due to a manifestation of Goodhart’s Law:

 The curse of Goodhart’s Law in Adversarial Examples Research